pyrmont/articles.inqk.net/src/_posts/2025-09-15-announcing-jeep.md

 #### `janet-pm`

-The `janet-pm` is in many ways an updated version of `jpm` that add support for modern bundles.
+`janet-pm` is in many ways an updated version of `jpm` that add support for modern bundles.
 As may be expected, it better separates its modules and is easier to maintain.

 The problem is that `janet-pm` is part of Spork and requires it to be installed as well.
 Since Spork includes natively compiled modules, this means that `janet-pm` cannot be installed without a functioning compiler.